How To Sell on Amazon Handmade

 Your products will appear under the Amazon Handmade category but also in general Amazon searches.

-Amazon Handmade includes other perks such as no monthly selling fees, the option to create an Artisan profile to market your products and access to Amazon’s world-leading fulfillment network.
+Amazon Handmade includes other perks such as no monthly selling fees, the option to create an Artisan profile to market your products and access to Amazon’s world-leading fulfilment network.

 The message here is that Amazon really wants to support handmade sellers on its platform.

-I took this information from Helium 10, one of my favorite Amazon tools.
 These are superstar products no doubt.
-But many people I have coached have achieved outstanding results through Amazon Handmade.
+But many of our clients have achieved outstanding results through Amazon Handmade.

 One of these clients is Carol.
 Carol is a fantastic upholsterer and the owner of Yorkshire Quilts, a business she has built up over the past 5 years creating bespoke cushions and covers for local customers.